how it works

 externalising thoughts and feelings

-Ideas are words coloured by feelings.
-They are largely a social activity evolved for communicating and can only be fully understood by evaluating other peoples' reactions to them.
-They only stop rattling around inside us and become three dimensional and real when they are outside of ourselves in conversations where we can see them through the eyes of others.
+They only stop rattling around inside us and become three dimensional and real when they are outside of us in conversations where we can evaluate them through the eyes of others and put them into perspective.

 coming to our senses